eda-ricercatore/gulyas-scripts/notes/python.md

 	\cite{Martelli2016a,Martelli2016}, which is also espoused by Prof. Jiang Hu during his classes and research lab meetings (*personal communication*).
-	- This helps me to avoid problems associated with perfectionism, which keeps me from completing or releasing "imperfect" work.
+	- This helps me to avoid problems associated with perfectionism, which keeps me from completing or releasing "imperfect" work, which Prof. Derek Abbott and Prof. Laszlo Bela Kish during our reunion in early November 2016.